Long residential leases

 The Trust has discovered that some long leaseholders were not aware of the way in which Modern Ground Rents work and had not been properly advised by their solicitors or valuers when they bought their properties.

-The Trust has been looking at this issue for the past four years since it first became aware of how little Modern Ground Rent was understood among many of its long leaseholders.
+The Trust has been looking at this issue since it first became aware of how little Modern Ground Rent was understood among many of its long leaseholders.
 It has been reaching agreements with a number of them in order to lessen the impact of Modern Ground Rent.

 However, the Trust has increasingly seen that, in many cases, finding out about the rises in Modern Ground Rent has caused serious concerns for long leaseholders.
 We approached the Charity Commission which has agreed to our request for an Order enabling us to remove the effect of Modern Ground Rent altogether for most long leaseholders.